Aviat Networks

-Aviat Networks (NASDAQ:AVNW) is a global provider of microwave transport and backhaul solutions, providing public and private operators with communications infrastructure to accommodate the growth of IP-centric, multi-gigabit data services.
+Aviat Networks, Inc. is a global provider of microwave transport and backhaul solutions, providing public and private operators with communications infrastructure to serve telecommunications operators and enterprise customers.

 Headquartered in Austin, Texas since November 2019, Aviat Networks has operations in North and South America, Africa, Asia Pacific, Europe and the Middle East.

-The company's President and CEO is Peter Smith, who was appointed on January 2, 2020.
+The company hired Peter Smith as its President and CEO on January 2, 2020.

 History

 The company was founded on January 29, 2007 with the merger of Harris Corporation’s Microwave Communications Division and Stratex Networks and incorporated under the name Harris Stratex Networks.
 The company renamed and rebranded itself to become Aviat Networks on January 28, 2010.

 Stratex Networks was the new name for Digital Microwave Corporation (DMC) which was founded in 1984 in San Jose, California.

 In February 2009, Harris Stratex acquired Telsima, developer and provider of WiMAX Forum Certified products for use in next-generation broadband wireless networks, for $12 million.
 In September 2008, Harris Stratex announced a partnership agreement with Telsima for end-to-end 4G network solutions.

-In July 2022, Aviat completed the acquisition of Redline Communications, a leading provider in mission-critical data infrastructure.
+In July 2022, Aviat completed the acquisition of Redline Communications, a provider of data infrastructure equipment.